flamehead300/spacetime_gravity_sim_js-html/README.md

 # Stellar Dynamics — Gravity Engine

-Real-time N-body simulation with arcade-fast interaction and relativistic-style approximations.
+Real-time browser N-body simulation with Newtonian, pseudo-Newtonian, and approximate post-Newtonian options.

 ## What this is